dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide-code-snippets.md

 ---
 layout: default-layout
-title: iOS User Guide - Dynamsoft Label Recognizer
+title: iOS User Guide Code Snippet - Dynamsoft Label Recognizer
 description: This is a supplement to the user guide page of Dynamsoft Label Recognizer for iOS SDK.
 keywords: a, user guide supplement
 needAutoGenerateSidebar: true